jasonmoo/DumbledORM/README.md

 ###CLI Script generate.php

-DumbledORM includes a PHP CLI shell script to automagically generate your database schema model classes.
+DumbledORM includes a PHP script to generate your database schema model classes.

-At the command line type ```./generate -h``` for usage
+At the command line type ```./generate.php -h``` for usage

 ```
         Generate DumbledORM models.